pingfu/pingfu.github.io/_posts/2011-08-11-creating-a-self-installing-windows-service-with-csharp.markdown

 tags: c#
 ---

-Services are not presented as a thing of beauty in .net, in fact typically creating a service is gut wrenchingly awful.
-There are multiple design time components to drop in, and for some reason position as icons, multiple classes for your Service, your ServiceInstaller, ServiceBase.
-Then you meet the InstallUtil.exe, so much example code relies on the use of [InstallUtil.exe][googlesearch].
+Services are not presented as a thing of beauty in .net - in fact, typically creating a service is gut wrenchingly awful.
+There are multiple design time components to drop in (and for some reason position as icons), and multiple classes for your Service, your ServiceInstaller, and ServiceBase.
+Then you meet InstallUtil.exe, so much example code which demonstrates installing services relies on the use of [InstallUtil.exe][googlesearch].
 Finally, packaging it all together into an installer.
 Really, it's all quite disgusting.

 There is a better way.
-We can create a self installing Windows service using c# and pure code. in a single .cs file should we choose: two classes, and managed code.
-I’m going to show you how.
+We can create a self installing Windows service using C# and pure code.
+In a single .cs file should we choose: two classes and managed code.
+Here's how to do it.

 To demonstrate the simplicity of this we’re not going to use Visual Studio, we’ll use Notepad++ (or whichever your preferred editor of choice happens to be) and will compile by hand using the command line tool csc.exe.

-Not thrid party code to bundle or execute, no bloat.
+No third party code to bundle or execute, no bloat.

 NB.
-You can of course drop this unedited code into a Visual Studio project and compile as a Console application.
+You can, of course, drop this unedited code into a Visual Studio project and compile as a Console application.

 Step 1.
-Lets review how to compile at the command line.
-We use csc.exe which can of course be used in a number of ways, we’ll be using it like this:
+Let's review how to compile at the command line.
+We use csc.exe which can be used in a number of ways.
+We’ll be using it like this:

 ```
 csc.exe /out:CompliedBinary.exe sourceCode.cs
 ```

-So, remember where csc.exe lives and we’re compiling like this:
+Remember where csc.exe lives and that compiling happens like this:

 ```
 C:\WINDOWS\Microsoft.NET\Framework\v3.5>csc.exe /out:G:\winservice\sample.exe G:\winservice\sample.cs
 ```

 Step 2.
-(Optional) Project references for Visual Studio if you’re not compiling by hand, remember to add these two references to your project:
+(Optional) Project references for Visual Studio - If you’re not compiling by hand, remember to add these two references to your project:

 ```
 System.Configuration.Install